 At Salvi, Schostok & Pritchard P.C., our role is to fully assess your case and help you to arrive at the proper answer to that question.
-We have extensive experience in this area, with more than 258 cases in which we have secured a verdict or settlement of $1 million or more for our clients in Chicago and throughout Illinois.
+We have extensive experience in this area, with more than 260 multi-million dollar settlements in which we have secured a verdict or settlement for our clients in Chicago and throughout Illinois.

 To learn more and schedule a free consultation, call or contact us online today.